RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	stakeholders	will	not	often	have	direct	influence on	audits	and	how	they	are	conducted,	beyond	perhaps	mandating specific	certifications	or	standards	that	should	be	followed.
 However, stakeholders	can	always	allow	for	modifications,	whereas	regulations will	not	be	flexible	in	most	instances	for	individual	organizations.

-### Qustion # 15 - The	ISO/IEC	27001:2013	security	standard	contains	14	different	domainsthat	cover	virtually	all	areas	of	IT	operations	and	procedures.
+### Qustion # 15 - The	ISO/IEC	27001:2013	security	standard	contains	14	different	domains that	cover	virtually	all	areas	of	IT	operations	and	procedures.
 Which	of the	following	is	NOT	one	of	the	domains	listed	in	the	standard?
 A.	Legal
 B.	Management
 C.	Assets